rebeccabilbro/rebeccabilbro.github.io/_posts/2018-08-01-words-in-space.md

  - is very high dimensional
  - is often sparsely distributed
  - has some features that are more important than others
- - has some feature variations matter more than others
+ - has some feature variations that matter more than others

 So... in this post we'll experiment with a few different distance measures and visualize the results with t-distributed stochastic neighbor embedding, or t-SNE.
 Later on (or in a separate post) we'll also visualize feature importances and explore some feature distributions with dispersion plots.